EDM3-4-1 Losses of spirits

 April 2004

-The information in this memorandum does not replace the law found in the Act and its Regulations.
-It is provided for your reference.
-As it may not completely address your situation, you may wish to refer to the Act or its Regulations, or contact any Canada Revenue Agency (CRA) tax services office for additional information.
+Except as otherwise noted, all statutory references in this memorandum are to the provisions of the Excise Act, 2001.
+The information in this memorandum does not replace the law found in the Act and its regulations.
+If this information does not completely address your situation, refer to the Act or regulations or contact your regional excise office for additional information.
+The offices are listed at Contact information – Excise and Specialty Tax Directorate.

 General